 You won’t go far wrong with any product from this manufacturer, but their standard Merino wool outdoor walking socks cover all the bases needed for most people, and they’re sold at a very reasonable price to boot (no pun intended…).

 If you’re looking for quality gear to use on your visit to Scotland I have other pages like this one recommending hiking boots, waterproof clothing, camera accessories, camping equipment and much more.

 Note that all product reviews on this page are the opinion of Out About Scotland and your experience with these products may differ.
 The information contained in this article is provided for entertainment purposes only, and you are encouraged to seek expert medical advice for any issues regarding footwear.

 What is the best type of socks for walking?

-The best type of walking sock depends on a number of factors including the season, the type of boot that is worn, and if there’s a preference for natural fibres.
+The best type of walking sock depends on several factors including the season, the type of boot that’s worn, and if there’s a preference for natural fibres.

 The best general-purpose walking sock will be mid-weight for use throughout the year, be calf-length so that the sock can be rolled over the laces, and be made from Merino wool which is a natural fibre that is cool and wicks away moisture.

 Notable man-made materials to look for in walking socks are Smartwool, Coolmax, and Tactel.

 Are thick socks better for walking?